-- 4.1.
-Promotes Health and Wellbeing by: - 4.1.1.
-Building a strong, mutually beneficial partnership between the health and environment sectors, including a five-year programme of 'Health Education Fellowships' and a regional 'Nature Health Network' - 4.1.2.
-Addressing health inequalities locally and regionally through improved green space, targeted interventions and nature-based referrals - 4.1.3.
-Increasing uptake of walking for health, inclusive cycling for health and volunteering for health programmes - 4.2.
-Connects People with Nature and Landscape by: - 4.2.1.
-Removing barriers to participation and access physical and perceived, e.g. affordable public transport - 4.2.2.
-Recruiting more rangers, part of whose role is to help people understand and enjoy the New Forest, including apprentice rangers - 4.2.3.
-Using data and evidence to create a more accurate picture of the current and possible users of the New Forest National Park and barriers to participation - 4.2.4.
-Developing comprehensive and inclusive programmes of health and youth engagement and outreach to build relationships with diverse communities and audiences, including a Youth Action Project and bespoke education activity
+- 3.1.
+Promotes health and wellbeing by: - 3.1.1.
+Building a strong, mutually beneficial partnership between the health and environment sectors, including a fiveyear programme of 'Health Education Fellowships' and facilitating effective local networks - 3.1.2.
+Addressing health inequalities locally and regionally through improved green space, targeted interventions and nature-based referrals - 3.1.3.
+Increasing uptake of walking for health, inclusive cycling for health and volunteering for health programmes.

+- 3.2.
+Connects people with nature and landscape by: - 3.2.1.
+Removing barriers to participation and access physical and perceived, e.g. affordable public transport - 3.2.2.
+Recruiting more rangers, part of whose role is to help people understand and enjoy the New Forest, including apprentice rangers - 3.2.3.
+Using data and evidence to create a more accurate picture of the current and possible users of the New Forest National Park and barriers to participation - 3.2.4.
+Developing comprehensive and inclusive programmes of health and youth engagement and outreach to build relationships with diverse communities and audiences, including a Youth Action Project and bespoke education activity.

-- 4.3.
-Leads inclusive place making, celebrates beauty and safeguards our cultural heritage by: - 4.3.1.
-Assisting communities and local organisations to lead and shape cultural and natural heritage projects that foster identity and sense of place - 4.3.2.
-Bringing together cultural heritage and archaeological datasets, identify gaps and survey identified areas to achieve a complete picture for future management - 4.3.3.
-Interpreting and disseminating landscape, cultural and natural heritage through specific outreach such as the New Forest Knowledge website
+- 3.3.
+Leads inclusive placemaking, celebrates beauty and safeguards our cultural heritage by: - 3.3.1.
+Assisting communities and local organisations to lead and shape cultural and natural heritage projects that foster identity and a sense of place - 3.3.2.
+Bringing together cultural heritage and archaeological datasets, identifying gaps and surveying identified areas to achieve a complete picture for future management - 3.3.3.
+Interpreting and disseminating landscape, cultural and natural heritage through specific outreach such as the New Forest Knowledge website.